 Are Electronic Signatures I create with Revv safe?

 Want to begin using electronic signatures but not sure where to start?
 We can help.
-Using Revv to create your electronically signed documents is easy, and you can trust our team to ensure your electronic signature blocks are not only safe—they’re effective.
+Using Revv to create your electronically signed documents is easy, and you can trust our team to ensure your electronic signature transactions are not only safe—they’re effective.

 Creating electronic signatures with Revv is easy.
 You can choose from two forms of document approval:

-For an added layer of security, you can enable more layers of recipient verification by using SMS-OPT-based authentication.
-And it’s not only the documents that you create via Revv that are safe: the emails sent for e-signing are equally safe, due their unique, secure links.
+For an added layer of security, you can enable more layers of recipient verification by using SMS-OTP-based authentication.
+And it’s not only the documents that you create via Revv that are safe: the emails sent for e-signing are equally safe, due to their unique, secure links.